I recommend BoVest to all windsurfers for whom the freedom of movement is essential. Its buoyancy can also be an advantage while water start.

 Training objectives: How to deal in practice with difficult and complex rescue situations in the sea, subject to maximum realism of the scenarios played out.

-When we were playing the “victims”, we were thrown out of a motor boat into the ice-cold water approx. 500 – 700 meters from shore and we had to wait until our friends from the “rescuers” team find us and bring back to the shore 🙂 As there were a number of victims in the water at the same time and in different places, sometimes we had to wait up to 20 minutes to be rescued.
+When we were playing the “victims”, we were thrown out of a motor boat into the ice-cold water approx. 500 – 700 meters from the shore and we had to wait until our friends from the “rescuers” team would find us and bring back to the shore 🙂 In some cases it took up to 20 minutes to be rescued.

 Impressions / observations: